Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Background

 BERT (Bidirectional Encoder Representations from Transformers) is a type of pre-trained masked language model developed by Google introduced in \cite{devlin2018bert} that can be fine-tuned for various natural language processing tasks.
 It utilizes the Transformer architecture \cite{vaswani2017attention}, which employs a self-attention mechanism to learn a contextual representation of text.
 It is trained using both the masked language modeling and next sentence prediction objectives on BooksCorpus (800M words) and Wikipedia (2,500M words).
 Of these two tasks, predicting masked words has proven particularly important as it teaches the model to represent each word in the context of its surrounding words, which helps it learn meaningful representations of the entire document as well.
 This makes BERT-like models versatile and effective in various downstream NLP tasks such as text classification \cite{sun2019fine,gonzalez2020comparing} and named entity recognition \cite{labusch2019bert,liu2022conll}.

-Two well-trained BERT models were made available by Google.
+We evaluate SOBert in comparison to seven pre-trained models.
 BERTBase-uncased \cite{devlin2018bert} is the smaller model, which has 12 layers of transformer blocks with an internal dimension of 768 for a total of 110 million parameters.
 The "uncased" tag means that its input text has been converted to lowercase and all punctuation has been removed, which simplifies learning from a heterogeneous body of text.
-A second model, BERTLarge \cite{devlin2018bert}, has 24 1,024-dimensional transformer layers for a total of 340 million parameters.
+BERTLarge \cite{devlin2018bert}, has 24 1,024-dimensional transformer layers for a total of 340 million parameters.
 We match our own Base model, SOBertBase, to the former, while adopting a model with a slightly larger hidden dimension (1,536) than BERTLarge but the same number of layers for SOBertLarge, yielding 762M parameters.
 We pre-train our models with the masked language modeling objective.

+We also compare SOBert with LLMs from two model families for the obsoletion detection task.
+These include GPT-4 and GPT-3.5 as closed-source LLMs.
+We choose CodeLlama and StackLlama as open-source LLMs.